preloadFamilies having lunch or breakfast at a poolside restaurant

 Three women seated at a restaurant table by the window with scrumptious dishes before them.

-Some hotels don’t offer half board simply because their size or location don’t really justify it.
-You’ll find fewer half-board stays in city hotels where there are lots of other restaurants and cafés nearby.
 Equally, small hotels may not have the restaurant facilities to cater to it.
-While bed and breakfast is a staple of almost every hotel, cereal, toast, fruit and even a fry up don’t usually demand a fully-catered restaurant kitchen.
+While a bed and breakfast is a staple of almost every hotel, cereal, toast, fruit and even a fry-up don’t usually demand a fully-catered restaurant kitchen.

 Both women are wearing black abayas and hijabs as they examine their phones on an outdoor sofa beside a fruit platter.

-Because the term half board isn’t used as much nowadays, there isn’t a dedicated half board filter on KAYAK.
+Because the term isn’t used as much nowadays, there isn’t a dedicated half board filter on KAYAK.
 Instead, you can use filters to search for all-inclusive stays or those with free breakfast included in the room rate.

 Is half board worth it?

 If the resort or hotel you’re booking can cater to it, half board can definitely be worth it.
-Including breakfast and just one meal a day strikes the perfect balance between convenience and flexibility.
+Including breakfast and one other meal a day strikes the perfect balance between convenience and flexibility.

 Find stays in your favourite destinations